step-by-step-tutorial/springboot-tutorial/profile/README.md

 </profile>
 ```

-Execute Maven command include the name of profile.
+Execute Maven command includes the name of the profile.

 ```shell
 mvn lifecycle -P profile-name